 “The municipal court does not act as a neutral arbiter of the law or a check on unlawful police conduct.
 Instead, the court primarily uses its judicial authority as the means to compel the payment of fines and fees that advance the City’s financial interests.”
 (Ferguson, 2015 findings p.
 3).

-The Halls of Justice lost justice when each prosecution became a statistic on the books, which politicians will use to justify the growth of the courts.
+The Halls of Justice lost sight of justice when each prosecution became a statistic on the books, which politicians would use to justify the growth of the courts.
 Now, every civilized city has a courthouse where people get humiliated.
 Society is the target of this scam.
-Trials appear in cultures that want to pretend to be good while they do evil to people.
-For example, people were given trials before they were sent to gulags.
-Trials do not happen in cultures that are not pretending.
 Even a person who wins a case ends up broken.
 After years of trial, the system stole a life that never got a chance to achieve any goals or objectives.
 The person who could have been was prevented.

 “And ye shall cry out in that day because of your king which ye shall have chosen you; and the Lord will not hear you in that day.”
 (1 Samuel 8:18)